30+ Photos to Take Before Your Due Date (Maternity Photoshoot ideas!)

-Before we start browsing photo inspiration, I want to share some of my favorite tips on how to take great photos with your iPhon!
+Before we start browsing photo inspiration, I want to share some of my favorite tips on how to take great photos with your iPhone!

 I can guarantee you a vast majority of the photos shown below were taken with a phone and editing software was used.
-Let’s talk about how these instagram-worth photos were achieved.
+Let’s talk about how these instagram-worthy photos were achieved.

 Use a Tripod

 A tripod is a must-have tool when taking photos.

 I ordered the tripod below for Amazon for a great price.
 It folds up super small and comes with a little carrying pack.
 You just snap your phone in and set the timer!
 If you need a longer timer, I suggest the Timer Cam app (free!)
 You can find the tripod here on Amazon.

 Your iPhone is completely capable of creating a “blurred background”, you just have to learn how to maneuver it.